afnog/sse/index.md

   source code, and then loads the `presentation.md` file from the same directory using AJAX.
 So the URL that you use to load it is very important in locating the correct `presentation.md` file.
+* This means that you cannot use Kramdown extensions in presentations.
+No presentation.html files are generated because the `presentation.md` files deliberately do not have a "front matter" section which Jekyll requires.

 ### Generating the HTML